 According to California law, the minimum California car insurance policy requirements are as follows:

 There are auto insurance companies that offer greater auto liability insurance than the $5,000, $15,000, and $30,000, minimum insurance policy requirements.
 However, liability insurance coverage can push premiums up, the higher the coverage, the more you must pay to the insurance company.
+So that pretty much sums up California’s car insurance laws.

 Other Types of Liability Insurance Coverages